Queen Elizabeth II Diamond Jubilee Scholarship

 - Gisenyi, Rwanda - Ubumwe Community Centre

-The work of UCC is concentrated in three main areas: Community Center programs which include skills and special needs program; the inclusive Pre-School and Primary school; and the community based living program for young adults with profound disabilities who came to the UCC from orphanages.
+The work of UCC is concentrated in three main areas: Community Centre programs which include skills and special needs program; the inclusive Pre-School and Primary school; and the community based living program for young adults with profound disabilities who came to the UCC from orphanages.
 The scholars/interns, depending on their experience and training, will be placed in one of the three areas.

 Please contact Aziza Virani for a detailed internship description for the Umbumwe Community Centre QES opportunity at email@example.com.